wp-plugins/shortstack-for-wp/readme.txt

 Contributors: shortstackben
 Tags: shortstack, facebook, campaign, embed, contest, promotion Requires at least: 2.5.0
-Tested up to: 4.0.1
+Tested up to: 4.2.3
-Stable tag: trunk
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-[ShortStack](http://www.shortstack.com) is a self-service platform that helps you build engaging social Campaigns.
+[ShortStack](http://www.shortstack.com) is a self-service platform that helps you build contests, landing pages, and Campaigns for social, web and mobile.

-ShortStack users can install this plugin to enable the web embed shortcode `[shortstack]` within WordPress.
-This will embed ShortStack Campaigns within Posts and Pages.
+ShortStack users can install this plugin to enable the web embed shortcode `[shortstack smart_url='//a.pgtb.me/#####' responsive='true' autoscroll_p='true']` within WordPress.
+Shortcodes can be copied from ShortStack to Wordpress Posts and Pages.

 == Installation ==

 = Prerequisites =
-- This plugin uses ShortStack's __Embed__ feature, which is included in a number of [ShortStack's paid plans](http://www.shortstack.com/pricing/).
+- This plugin utilizes ShortStack's __Embed__ feature.
 - The Campaign must be published.
 You can only embed published Campaigns.

 = Setup =